 How to clean garden furniture cushions

 Luckily, many garden furniture cushions can withstand varying temperatures.
-Some cushions have water resistance, but it’s worth storing them away when not in use to minimise the need to clean them thanks to minimised exposure to the elements.
+Some cushions have water resistance, but it’s worth storing them away when not in use to minimise the need to clean them, thanks to minimised exposure to the elements.

 Don’t store them away if they are damp, either.
 The tight space will risk mould and mildew forming.
 Let them dry completely before storing them in bags or enclosed areas.
 This will minimise the risk of green growth and reduce the need for frequent cleaning.